Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_creating_new_note_server.md

 To complete this exercise, you'll have to **research [how to send a `POST` request with JSON data using `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#uploading_json_data).**

-1. Test-drive a new method `createNote` on the `NotesApi` class.
-This method should make a `POST` request to the notes backend to create a new note.
+1. Test-drive a new method `createNote` on the `NotesClient` class.
+This method should send a `POST` request to the notes backend to create a new note.

-2. We now want to update the `NotesView` class so that the new method `api.createNote()` is called when the user submits the form — test-drive this feature.
-Remember, here again, to mock the dependency on `NotesApi` in this test.
+2. We now want to update the `NotesView` class so that the new method `client.createNote` is called when the user submits the form — test-drive this feature.
+Remember, here again, to mock the dependency on `NotesClient` in this test.

 3. Make sure the view is "refreshed" with the newly created note, by calling `displayNotes()` again.